- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 All sex crimes fall under a broad term known as criminal sexual conduct in Michigan.
 Criminal sexual conduct (CSC) covers offenses like rape, child molestation, indecent exposure, lewd conduct, and child pornography.
 These sex crimes are categorized into four CSC degrees, depending on the severity of the offense.

 Crimes involving sexual penetration usually fall under either criminal sexual conduct 1st degree or criminal sexual conduct 3rd degree.
-In contrast, offenses involving unwanted sexual contact or touching (see what is offensive touching) are classified as either criminal sexual conduct 2nd degree or criminal sexual conduct 4th degree.
+In contrast, offenses involving unwanted sexual contact or touching are classified as either criminal sexual conduct 2nd degree or criminal sexual conduct 4th degree.

 Criminal sexual conduct attracts severe punishment.
 The penalties include a jail term, community service, probation, fines, life imprisonment, and registering as a sex offender.
 Being convicted of a sex offense can also affect the quality of your life, relationships, and reputation in society.
 You could lose your job, professional license, or visa if you are an immigrant.